GeoNode/geonode-project/README.md

 What vagrant does (swarm or comnpose cases):

-- starts a vm for test on docker swarm:
-    - configures a GeoNode project from template every time from your working directory (so you can develop directly on geonode-project).
-    - rebuilds everytime everything with cache [1] to avoid banning from docker hub with no login.
-    - starts, reboots.

-- starts a vm for test on plain docker service with docker-compose:
+Starts a vm for test on plain docker service with docker-compose:
     - configures a GeoNode project from template every time from your working directory (so you can develop directly on geonode-project).
     - rebuilds everytime everything with cache [1] to avoid banning from docker hub with no login.
     - starts, reboots.

 [1] to achieve `docker-compose build --no-cache` just destroy vagrant boxes `vagrant destroy -f`